 The Consortia Research Platforms (CRP) on Bio fortification, Hybrid technology, Agro-biodiversity, Molecular breeding and Incentivizing research and 48 other externally funded projects presently in operation in the Institute are the right platforms to sustain the research outputs to improve the productivity.
 In recent times, we have received six copyrights for our applications, released four rice varieties in 2020-21, registered six genetic stocks, commercialised two genetic stocks and one variety and the scientific research was published in more than 100 reputed journals of high impact.

-The progress on the research front has highlighted several future targets and also constraints, which need to be addressed.
-ICAR-IIRR has evolved a ten point strategy to overcome and achieve the targets envisaged in Vision 2050.
-Further the flagship schemes of ICAR and International collaborations and ICAR platforms such as CRP Biofortification, CRP-Agrobiodiversity, CRP-Molecular Breeding and CRP-Hybrid Technology have entered in their next phase.
-Sister institutions NRRI, IARI, CSSRI etc. and other SAUs are being roped to have a holistic approach to aid in achieving food and nutritional security along with climate resilient technologies.
+The progress on the research front has highlighted several future targets and also constraints, which need to be addressed in the right perspective in a coordinated manner with the support of our AICRIP partners, whose unstinted support is highly appreciated.
+ICAR-IIRR has evolved a ten point strategy to overcome and achieve the targets envisaged in Vision 2050 document.
+The support and cooperation from SAUs, AICRIP centres and sister ICAR institutes is sought to pursue a holistic approach for achieving food and nutritional security along with climate resilience.